Lithobid Side Effects

 3. Cerner Multum, Inc. "Australian Product Information."
 O 0

 4. "Product Information.
 Lithobid (lithium)."
 Ciba Pharmaceuticals, Summit, NJ.

-Not all side effects for Lithobid may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Lithobid may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.